CodeForFoco/codeforfoco.github.io/_posts/blog/2018-07-02-monthly-update.md

 David ([davidhayes.com](http://davidbhayes.com), david@codeforfoco.org)

 PS: I'm trying to make this a regular (monthly) blog post and email.
 If you'd like to write it, or have other thoughts on the idea, let me know.

+PPS: We're not meeting this week, the first week of July.
+While we typically would, we had no host available for July 5.
+So **we're meeting on July 12th for new member night instead**.